cleorhk/recipe/README.md

-Hello, just experimenting the process of pushig projects to GitHub
+Hello, just experimenting the process of pushig projects to GitHub.
+My goal is to explore everything about the Git and Github.
+At the end of it all, would like to know the basics and the crucial aspects of GIt